vincenzodibiaggio/testable-drupal/README.md

 #### Configuration
 1. Modify values in ```testable-drupal/jsTests/includes/includeCasper.js``` - I'm working in a better integration with Drupal

-I reccomand to put both PhantomJs and CasperJs executables in your PATH.
+I recommend to you: put both PhantomJs and CasperJs executables in your PATH.
 They work fine together without configuration ;)

 #### Run suite